Highlights: Delhi - Jodhpur - Narlai - Bera - Kumbhalgarh - Udaipur

 Overnight stay at Hotel Day 13: Kumbhalgarh

-Morning you will enjoy 3 Hours Jeep Safari at hilly dense forest of Kumbhalgarh wildlife sanctuary and feel the excitement.
-You will witness the wildlife, Species like wolves, leopard, sloth bear, Nilgai, deer etc. This forest is also home of birds like dove, peacocks, parakeets etc. Afternoon you will visit Kumbhalgarh Fort – an imposing fort built in 1458 AD set amid massive ramparts and magnificent array of temples built by the mauryas of which the most picturesque palace is the Badal Maha (Palace of Clouds).
+Morning you will enjoy 3 Hours Jeep Safari at a hilly dense forest of Kumbhalgarh wildlife sanctuary and feel the excitement.
+You will witness the wildlife, Species like wolves, leopard, sloth bear, Nilgai, deer, etc. This forest is also home to birds like dove, peacocks, parakeets, etc. Afternoon you will visit Kumbhalgarh Fort – an imposing fort built in 1458 AD set amid massive ramparts and magnificent array of temples built by the mauryas of which the most picturesque palace is the Badal Maha (Palace of Clouds).
 The fort offers glorious views of the countryside

 Overnight stay at Hotel Day 14: Kumbhalgarh to Udaipur by surface (Approx. 110 Kms, 2-3 Hrs)

-After breakfast check out from Hotel and drive from Kumbhalgarh to Udaipur is famous around the world as the City of Lakes or Venice of The East.
-It is also as the place where Maharna (emperor) family has been ruling, a title which is above the rank of an of Maharaja (king).
-Upon arrival at Udaipur, check in at Hotel
+After breakfast check out from Hotel and drive from Kumbhalgarh to Udaipur is famous around the world as the City of Lakes or Venice of the East.
+It is also the place where Maharana (emperor) family has been ruling, a title which is above the rank of an of Maharaja (king).
+Upon arrival at Udaipur, check-in at Hotel

 Rest of the day at leisure and Overnight stay at Hotel Day 15: Udaipur